jtassie/auth0-spring-mvc/README.md

 ## Extension Points in Library

 Most of the library can be extended, overridden or altered according to need.
-Bear in mind also that this library can be leveraged as a dependency by other libraries for feaatures such as the Auth0CallbackHandler, NonceGenerator and SessionUtils.
-But perhaps the library depending on this library has its own Security Filter solution.
-Because we are using Spring and may wish to `deactivate` the Auth0Filter then simply set the properties entry for `auth0.servletFilterEnabled` to `false`.
-This will exclude injection of the Auth0Filter when parsing the Java Spring context class.

 ### Auth0CallbackHandler